james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 ## **Python**
 ### **Benefits**
 One of the main benefits of using Python is its popularity among tech communities, because it is open source and free for everyone to use.
 Surveys suggest that Python is one of the most popular programming languages in the world.
 It is a versatile language which can be used for a variety of purposes, including: web development, machine learning, data analysis.
 However, it really excels with machine learning, data analysis and artificial intelligence.
 Kumar (2021) explains that Python is one of the better languages to use for AI and machine learning because of its access to a wide array of libraries and communities of developers.
 They facilitate an increase in the language being widely used, and the knowledge base grows as a result.
 Unlike some other languages, it is also available on a range of operating systems, and as such, developers who are using specific operating systems are not excluded from programming with Python.
 Python is considered to be a high-level language, meaning its syntax is close to the syntax of human languages, and is considered an easy programming language to learn (Kumar 2021).
 This allows more people to get involved in the community, and the amount of people contributing to the development of AI and machine learning algorithms in the Python libraries expand as a result.

 ### **Drawbacks**
 One of Python’s main drawbacks is that it is considered by many in the tech industry to be a “slow” language.
 It must pass through a process of interpretation between writing the code and implementing the code.
 According to (Huls 2022) a dynamically typed language such as Python needs to have its code interpreted by an interpreter before transforming into executed code.
-Other static languages do not have this issue as their variables are

 Further research regarding the slow processing speed of Python suggests that the main cause of Python’s slow speed as a dynamically typed language (compared to other dynamically typed languages) is because of its Global Interpreter Lock (GIL).
 According to McCurdy (McCurdy 2018) Python has issues with processing speeds when it is undertaking multi-threaded processes, processing multiple threads simultaneously (McCurdy 2018).
 However, although Python does have issues relating to processing speeds of multi-threads, people such as McCurdy (2018) have figured out ways to get around these issues, such as multiprocessing.

 Although Python and Javascript both have their own unique drawbacks, they are both very powerful languages, and are also able to compliment each other.
 As Berga and Ferreira (2021) noted, Python is used on the back-end of Instagram, and Javascript is used on the front-end.
 This is a perfect example of both languages being used in one of the most popular applications in the world while complimenting each other (Berga and Ferreira 2021).